Open MenuHide Menu

 The following service lines are accepting graduate nurses:

-The UTSW Nurse Residency Program is a 12-month program planned to support graduate nurses transitioning into their first professional nursing role.
+The program lasts 12 months and supports graduate nurses transitioning into their first professional nursing role.

-What are the Nurse Residency Program eligibility requirements?
+What are the UTSW Nurse Residency eligibility requirements?

-• Graduated or will graduate from an accredited School of Nursing program within the past 6 months
+• Graduated or will graduate from an accredited School of Nursing program within the past six months

-• Nurse Residency Program is open to BSN graduates, as well as experienced BSN RNs who will have fewer than 12 months of RN experience at the start of the program
+• Graduated with a new B.S.N. degree or be B.S.N.
+RNs who have fewer than 12 months of RN experience at the start of the program

-• Current BLS designation from the American Heart Association or the American Red Cross
+• A current BLS designation from the American Heart Association or the American Red Cross

-• Valid and unencumbered Texas RN licensure prior to hire date
+• A valid and unencumbered Texas RN license prior to the hire date for the residency

 Do I qualify for benefits?

-As a full time employee at UT Southwestern Medical Center, you qualify for benefits.
-For specific questions around benefits, please reach out to our benefits department 214-648-9830.
+As a full-time employee at UT Southwestern Medical Center, you qualify for benefits.
+For specific questions around benefits, please reach out to our HR Resources Department at 214-648-9830.

 RN Fellowship Program